IBM/ibm-block-csi-driver/README.md

 ## Configure k8s storage class and secret
-The driver is running but in order to use it, one should create the relevant storage classes.
+The driver is running but in order to use it, one should create the relevant storage classes and secrets as needed.

 This section describe how to:
  1. Configure the k8s storage class - to define the storage system pool name, secret referance, SpaceEfficiency(Thin, compressed or Deduplicated) and fstype(xfs\ext4).
  2. Storage system secret - to define the storage credential(user and password) and its address.
- Note: Repeat steps 2 & 3 to create as many storage classes as needed.

 #### 1. Create array secret
 Create a secret file as follow and update the relevant credentials: